haruka-ogino/LyricSync/README.md

 ### Stretch Goals

 * drag-n-drop items in a collection
-* different options of translation display:
-    - complete lyrics side by side
-    - line by line
+* support romanisation for languages using a different alphabets/characters

 ## Installation - **From the command line**